clach04/webook_server/README.md

 ### json config file

   * config for web server config
-  * ebook_dir - directory to serve, if omitted defaults to current directory
+  * ebook_dir - directory to serve, if omitted defaults to current directory (`./`)
   * temp_dir - temporary location on disk to store generated files.
 Will use OS environment variable TEMP if omitted, if that's missing system temp location.
 NOTE recommend using a temporary file system, on devices like RaspberryPi and SBCs with SD Cards, recommend using directory that is NOT located on SD Card to preserve card
+ * self_url_path - for OPDS server, this is the http address of the server and is required for search to work correctly.
+Example `http://123.45.67.89:8080`

 ### Operating System Environment Variables

   * CALIBRE_EBOOK_CONVERT_EXE - full path to ebook-convert exe (if not using Calibre as a library).
 For Windows do NOT set with double quotes, even for paths with spaces
+  * USE_CALIBRE_EBOOK_CONVERT_EXE - if set forces the use of ebook-convert exe (that is, do not use Calibre as a library)
   * TEMP - override for temp disk location, see `temp_dir` in json config
+  * EBOOK_DIR - override for ebook location, see `ebook_dir` in json config
-  * SENTRY_DSN - optional Sentry token
+  * SENTRY_DSN - optional Sentry token - NOT applicable to OPDS server
+  * LISTEN_PORT - OPDS override for config file `config.port`
+  * LISTEN_ADDRESS - OPDS override for config file `config.host`

 ### https / TLS / SSL support